 Colfax Avenue and the Mayfair Town Center will accommodate some of Denver’s future growth.
 We’re working to create a 21st century main street and town center that serves area neighborhoods with places and things people need to make life better.

-In 2017, we partnered with other Colfax BIDs to advocate general obligation bond-funded pedestrian improvements.
+In 2017, we partnered with other Colfax BIDs to advocate for general obligation bond-funded pedestrian improvements.
 The $20 million project, approved by the voters, will address safety concerns and add streetscape elements to Colfax, from Monaco to Sheridan Boulevard.
 Our district streetscape plan is designed to make the area more attractive, safer and easier to get around for the thousands of people who work, live, shop and socialize on Colfax.
 Here’s a project summary.
 The City is designing these improvements along with Bus Rapid Transit improvements.
 In the meantime, the City has installed pedestrian safety features at 15 intersections along Colfax Avenue, including at Monaco, Krameria and Hudson Streets in our district.
 These safety improvements from Denver Public Works will shorten crossing distances, slow down vehicle turning speeds, create pedestrian refuge space, and help drivers see pedestrians crossing the roadway.
 More information here.

 Bus Rapid Transit

 The East Area Plan will guide growth and development in our area for many years to come.
 Colfax is defined as a “community corridor” by the city, meaning that it will be a mixed-use area that serves the daily needs of adjacent and area neighborhoods.
 This could include new multifamily homes, offices, retail stores and services.
 More on this project here.
-These recommendations were presented to the community in May 2019.
+Here’s what we we think about some of the current recommendations.

 Branded bicycle racks and trash cans are installed around the district to serve area consumers.
 The BID owns and maintains them.

 Storm Water Management